-- Objective evidence or reference to the verification on the use of marks/logo's/symbols. - Objective evidence or reference to the verification collected by the verifier during onsite verification on the key measures to be verified.
+- Objective evidence or reference to that evidence on the use of marks/logo's/symbols. - Objective evidence or reference to that evidence collected by the verifier during onsite verification on the key measures to be verified.
 The verifier shall have access to the relevant information.